Join Our Free Community

 2024 By the Numbers

-RTC members feel certain about pursuing a career in tech by graduation
+of RTC members feel certain about pursuing a career in tech by graduation

 of members said RTC has positively impacted their career or life.